IbraDevOps/VVMA-FastAPI/VULNERABILITIES.md

 # How did we patch the Improper inventory mnagmnet?
 By restricting access to /api/reset endpoint,we added a check to ensure only authorized users with an admin role can perform the reset operation thus preventing unathorized or low-previlages users from wiping data.

+## Email Enumeration (Patched)

+**Original Behavior:**
+- The `/reset-password/request` endpoint returned different messages depending on whether a username existed or not, allowing attackers to enumerate valid users.

+**Patch:**
+- The endpoint now returns a generic response (`"If this account exists..."`) regardless of username validity, preventing enumeration.

+**File Affected:**
+- `app/routes/reset.py`